boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 >**NOTE:** The Act as Master Widget option will be enabled only when the Series section is configured.

+#### Show Filter

+This feature allows you to toggle the visibility of the `Filter` icon for the radial gauge widget when the `Act as Master Widget` option is enabled.

 ## How to apply advanced conditional formatting

 The color of various properties in the Radial gauge can be customized from the corresponding properties section, as explained in the formatting section.
 This will apply the same color for all records.